ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - in setting every required items update must be 2.
 - in customer and suppliers view must be added. this view will be list of every puechase or order he made.
 - in product barcode print button.
-- drop product or return product user_id title needs to be "reference"
 - low stock product list
 - bar code print page
 - monthly expene , yearly expense
+- drop product or return product user_id title needs to be "reference"
+- in setting every required items update must be 2.

+- salary purse month in model and salary query by month